 When is the first payment due?

-The first payment is due seven months after the loan is issued, immediately after the six-month deferral period is complete.
+The first payment is due the month after the deferral period is complete.

 Does this loan require collateral?